 The Gulf of Mexico Region includes the Gulf of Mexico Range Complex, which consists of four Operating Areas: Panama City, Pensacola, New Orleans, and Corpus Christi.
 Also within the Gulf of Mexico Large Marine Ecosystem are the Naval Surface Warfare Center, Panama City Division Testing Range (Florida) and a portion of the Key West Range Complex.
-See Figure 3.0-1 in Section 3.0 (Introduction) for range complexes within each large marine ecosystem and Figure 3.0-4 for their locations in the Gulf of Mexico Large Marine Ecosystem.
+See Figure 3.0-1 in Section 3.0 (Introduction) for range complexes within each large marine ecosystem and Figure 3.0-6 for bathymetry in the Gulf of Mexico region.